Regenshire/ProxySheet/README.md

 ### 📌 Results

+Here is an example of a traditional 9 card Letter batch with both front and back.
 <img width="1878" height="1217" alt="Image" src="https://github.com/user-attachments/assets/dbfcef78-b469-4635-9b99-a3d2d4c5841a" />

+Here is an example of a 7 card letter layout for Silhouette with the selected card back.
+The seven card layout reduces cutting errors by giving space around the left most registration marks.
 <img width="2075" height="805" alt="Image" src="https://github.com/user-attachments/assets/7f9276dc-704e-40ea-8bd3-b7f1679c1619" />

+Here is an example of a 7 card letter layout for Silhouette for douhle sided cards.
+Both of these sets of sheets came from the same batch.
+The batch seperated the double-sided cards into their own segment of pages.
 <img width="2074" height="804" alt="Image" src="https://github.com/user-attachments/assets/ee2230b8-ae0b-4e20-b9b6-4ea2ac443499" />

 ---